medindex-ltd/www-info-site/README.md

 ## ✒️ Design considerations

-Cloudflare Pages is a [Jamstack](https://jamstack.org) platform, there are a number of [features](https://developers.cloudflare.com/pages/platform/serving-pages/) and [limitations](https://developers.cloudflare.com/pages/platform/known-issues/) to the architecture; see the Cloudflare [documentation](https://developers.cloudflare.com/pages/platform/) for further details.
+Cloudflare Pages is a lightweight [Jamstack](https://jamstack.org) platform, there are a number of [features](https://developers.cloudflare.com/pages/platform/serving-pages/) and [limitations](https://developers.cloudflare.com/pages/platform/known-issues/) to the architecture; see the Cloudflare [documentation](https://developers.cloudflare.com/pages/platform/) for further details.